-VRML and X3D virtual world data types are used by nodes to define objects and types of data that can appear in the node fields and events.
+Nodes use VRML and X3D virtual world data types to define objects and types of data that can appear in the node fields and events.

 This section explains these field data types and data class types.

 The Simulink® 3D Animation™ product provides an interface between the MATLAB® and Simulink environment and virtual reality scenes.
 With this interface, you can set and get the scene node field values.
-To work with these values, you must understand the relationship between virtual world data types and the corresponding MATLAB data types.
+Working with these values requires that you understand the relationship between virtual world data types and the corresponding MATLAB data types.
 The following table illustrates the virtual world data types and how they are converted to and from MATLAB types.

 For a detailed description of the VRML fields, refer to the VRML97 Standard.